eBay Fee Calculator – Net Profit Calculator for Sellers

 A common question from buyers: why does a seller charge £4.90 for shipping when postage “only” costs £3.79?

-The shipping amount on eBay is part of the total price – eBay charges its final value fee on the entire amount.
-A shipping charge of £4.90 therefore covers postage, a share of eBay’s commission, VAT and packaging.
-What looks like a high shipping charge is, in many cases, an honest calculation of the true total cost of selling through eBay.
+The shipping amount shown on eBay is part of the total price - eBay charges its final value fee on the entire amount.
+A shipping charge of £4.90 therefore covers postage, a share of eBay’s commission, VAT, and packaging.
+What may seem like a high shipping charge is often a realistic calculation of the true total cost of selling through eBay.

 Important: Country-specific differences

-eBay fee structures, VAT rates and shipping tax rules vary significantly by country.
+eBay fee structures, VAT rates, and shipping tax rules vary significantly by country.
 Always verify current rates in your eBay seller account before making pricing decisions.
-This calculator is a planning tool – not a substitute for local tax advice.
+This calculator is a planning tool - it does not replace local tax advice.

 Disclaimer: This calculator is for estimation purposes only and does not constitute tax or financial advice.
 Fee rates may change – always verify current values with eBay directly.